-Regarding Covid-19 and MFS Malmö University is not allowed to grant any MFS scholarships as long as the Swedish Ministry of Foreign Affairs advises against travels.
-A new application round will open during the spring semester 2021, but no formal decision can be made until the travel advise changes.
-Information application deadline etc will be posted here and as a message on Canvas.
+Important information regarding Covid-19 and MFS Malmö University is not allowed to formally grant any MFS scholarships as long as the Swedish Ministry of Foreign Affairs advises against travels.
+We welcome applications and the decision group will give a preliminary result to applicants.
+A formal decision will be made when the travel restrictions are lifted.